 Slow food, slow living, football and Carnival

 After you let yourself enamoured by the allure of Cadiz, you would probably want to prolong this feeling of tranquillity.
 Since there is nowhere to rush to, you can while away your time living, eating and exploring things slowly and mindfully, without a care in the world and take life as it comes.
 Once you are on a terrace restaurant, let the waiter tell you the complete list of fresh fish of the day.
-Don’t be surprised if the waiter also first tries to know more about you, your nationality and want brought you to Cadiz.
-Don’t be surprised if the same waiter asks you about your favourite football team and tries to convince you to become a fan of Cadiz Football club.
-Together with the carnival and football, Cadiz is another raison de vivre.
+Don’t be surprised if the waiter also first tries to know more about you, your nationality, and what brought you to Cadiz.
+Oh, and together with the carnival, you should know that in Cadiz, football is another raison de vivre.

 No Costa Café, no tourist trap, no gentrification: welcome to the unspoilt side of Spain

 If big brands and standardized commerce put you off and small, niche things interest you, Cadiz is definitely your place.
 Cadiz has, at least for the time being, been spared from gentrification and the invasion of global brands.
 Have your coffee in a little café round the corner; enjoy buying your food in the local market; experience buying in small boutiques without pressure and small talks with the salespeople.
 Note that 80% of the tourism in Cadiz is national, a key fact if you are looking for an authentic immersion into the Spanish culture and way of life.